“Solo como de noche.”

 Never confuse fasting with starvation or deprivation.
-Yes, it can be applied as a highly-effective weight-loss tool but fasting is much more than that.
+Yes, it can be applied as a highly-effective weight-loss tool, but fasting is much more than that.

 Train your body to go without food for extended periods (the fasting duration is up to you and your individual goals), but compensate properly at the right time.

 A few weeks into this routine you will know precisely how much you need to eat to look and feel like a million bucks every day.
-And how much fuel you need to maximize strength and performance in the gym, without getting fat.
+And how much fuel you require to maximize strength and performance in the gym, without getting fat.

 Monitor your progress!

 Keep a journal.
-Take notes on your day to day development.
+Take notes on your day-to-day development.
 Log your scale weight and look in the mirror.

 Do not chronically deprive yourself and never habitually go against your instincts.